gbdev/pandocs/src/Palettes.md

 :::

-### FF6A–FF6B — OCPS/OBPI, OCPD/OBPD (CGB Mode only): OBJ color palette specification / OBJ palette index, OBJ color palette data / OBJ palette data
+### FF6A–FF6B — OBPI, OBPD (CGB Mode only): OBJ palette index, OBJ palette data

-These registers function exactly like BCPS and BCPD respectively; the 64 bytes of OBJ palette memory are entirely separate from Background palette memory, but function the same.
+These registers function exactly like BGPI and BGPD respectively; the 64 bytes of OBJ palette memory are entirely separate from Background palette memory, but function the same.

 Note that while 4 colors are stored per OBJ palette, color #0 is never used, as it's always transparent.
 It's thus fine to write garbage values, or even leave color #0 uninitialized.